 Pedro Militão is one of the two owners of the company Sociedade Agrícola Militão which cultivates about 40 hectares of peppers in the Marinhais area.
 The entire crop is harvested mechanically.
 With mechanization, it is very important that all plants reach the end of their cycle with a high level of plant health and vigour so that the harvesting machine can do its work well.
 ‘With the introduction of mechanical harvesting, we were forced to change our way of producing and we decided to introduce new means that help protect the roots.
 It was in this way that we first learned about Trianum-P, a biological solution with which we have confirmed an increase in plant resistance to soil fungi, achieving greater vigour and, consequently, obtaining a higher final production,’ explains Pedro Militão.

-Sociedade Agrícola Militão highly values the fact that Trianum is a 100% natural product, authorized for organic farming and that it does not leave residues on fruit.
+Agrícola Militão highly values the fact that Trianum is a 100% natural product and authorized for organic farming.
 Trianum is aligned with the positioning of the company which is very conscious of sustainable agricultural practices that respect the environment.
 ‘Without a doubt it is a product with a lot of potential for pepper cultivation,’ says Pedro Militão.